za-gene/rpi/pico/39-rotary-encoder/README.md

 ## Status

 2021-07-29	Working.
 Added button support and corrected pin error.
+Use polling instead of interrupts.

 2021-07-19	Started